RArbore/strassen-matmul/README.md

 | 1000x1000, 1000x1000 | 23.12 | 11.40 |
 | 2000x2000, 2000x2000 | 181.03 | 84.04 |
 | 4000x4000, 4000x4000 | 1634.88 | 617.85 |

+As is apparent, the Strassen method will show the greatest benefit when multiplying square matrices whose sizes are slightly less than a power of 2.